Using the right techniques and procedures can make cleaning sterile compounding areas a matter of routine.

 All other surfaces, walls, ceilings, carts, and storage area shelving, should be cleaned and disinfected at least monthly, again when no compounding is in progress.

-HOW SHOULD THE CLEANING OCCUR AND WHAT SHOULD BE USED?
+HOW Cleaning Compounding Aseptic Isolators SHOULD OCCUR AND WHAT SHOULD BE USED?

 USP Chapter 797 requires written standard operating procedures (SOPs) and cleaning logs to ensure the quality of the environment for the preparation of CSPs.
 SOPs for cleaning should include a procedure (how to clean), as well as the frequency (when to clean), and the supplies (what to clean with).
 Charts, checklists, and training posters for cleaning are useful tools for ensuring compliance with cleaning SOPs.